endurantgames/cosmiclegends/src/chargen/abilities.md

 excepts to this rule, and they specifically that you can take them more than once.

-The following diagram summarizes the abilities gained at each Volume.
+The following diagram summarizes the abilities gained at the end of each Volume, before the next one begins.

 ::::::::::::::::::: volume-ability-chart :::::::::::
 - **Volume 1**